 The Real Enemy

 At the other end of the dietary spectrum are refined carbs.
 Those are the ones found in cookies, chips, and pastries, and as you can probably guess, they have the opposite effect of complex carbohydrates.

 Gorging on refined carbs causes your insulin and blood sugar to skyrocket, and makes those little guys in your gut produce inflammatory compounds.
 So not only are you in for metabolic malfunction, you’re also setting yourself up for obesity, heart disease, and type 2 diabetes.

 Eliminating refined carbohydrates from your diet is a must if you’re serious about watching your weight.
 Beware of “low-fat” products that often replace fat with processed sugar (also a carbohydrate, and more easily converted into body fat than unprocessed carbs) and aim to consume foods with the fewest ingredients possible.
-Follow these rules for eating clean.

 The Bottom Line